-2022 £'000 2021 £'000

-Investments in subsidiaries 2,244 2,244

-2,244 2,244

-Fair value of financial assets carried at amortised cost

-Except as detailed below the Directors believe that the carrying amounts of financial assets carried at amortised cost in the financial statements approximate to their fair values.

-Investment in subsidiary undertakings

-Details of the Company's principal operating subsidiaries are included in note 21.
+2022 £'000 2) £' Investments in subsidiaries 2,244 2, 2,244 2, Fair value of financial assets carried at amortised cost Except as detailed below the Directors believe that the carrying amounts of financial assets carried at a statements approximate to their fair values. mortised cost in the f nancial Fair value of financial assets carried at amortised cost Except as detailed below the Directors believe that the carrying amounts of financial assets carried at a statements approximate to their fair values.
+Investment in subsidiary undertakings Details of the Company's principal operating subsidiaries are included in note 21. mortised cost in the f nancial

-Movements in non-current investments

-subsidiaries £'000

-Cost
+С ost t

-At 1 January 2022 and 31 December 2022 7,712
+At 1 January 2022 and 31 December 2022

 Impairment

-At 1 January 2022 and 31 December 2022 (5,468)
+At 1 January 2022 and 31 December 2022 Carrying amount

-Carr ying amount

-t 31 December 2022 2,244 t 31 December 2021 2,244